nionio6915/Euclid_Probe/README.md

 ## Firmware Configuration

 You need to estalibsh the probe position relative to the nozzle in your firmware.
 The following image showing the probe location is used in the examples below. <br>
-To deploy and trieve probe: work in progress
+To deploy and retrieve probe: continual works in progress.
+See folders for example scripts and macros.

 ![probe-offsets.jpg](/images/probe-offsets.png)